 That He wants nothing more than for them to discover his love.
 Still, God’s love is powerful.
 It transforms.
 Thus, in encountering God our lives must necessarily change and we must learn to live and love as he teaches us.
 God’s love, however, is also patient.
 He knows things take time and is more than willing to accompany us every step of the way.

 6. Don’t try to win arguments

-Never allow it to become a debate: Debates tend to accentuate our differences and not what we share in common!
-To date, I believe that no one, after a debate, has said: “Ok, you win and I am on your side, I believe now”.
+Never allow your discussion to become a debate: Debates tend to accentuate our differences and not what we share in common!
+I believe that no one, after a debate, has said: “Ok, you win and I am on your side, I believe now”.

-7. Don’t avoid the issue, they know you have faith
+7. Don’t avoid the issue, they know you are a person of faith

 It’s like going to a party.
 You cannot sit in a corner and look on silently.
 Non-believers – especially those who are explicitly atheist— like to talk about God with those who are openly believers.

 Come to grips with this and prepare yourself; don’t worry too much about.
 Avoiding the topic because you are overly afraid of offending can, at times, be more annoying than anything else.
 Remember that your faith is a gift, something to be grateful for and to share.